mstrlaw/mstrlaw/src/posts/2022-01-06-january-6th-and-the-urge-to-do-something.md

 feat_image: /static/images/capitol_preview.gif
 feat_image_alt: The city of Washington D.C. seen on Mapbox with circles indicating the location of videos from the Parler hack.
+description: Reflecting on January 6th and the urge to do something about it
 publish_date: 2022-01-06T21:13:36.422Z
 update_date: 2022-01-06T21:13:36.435Z
 ---